 1.1 Basis of report publication

 The Government launched its Digital Radio Action Plan in July 2010.
 Ofcom was asked in the Action Plan to publish an annual report on the availability and take-up of digital radio services.

 The Action Plan emphasises that digital radio switchover should begin only when the market is ready and that it should be predominantly consumer-led.
-An aspirational target date of 2015 was supported by the Action Plan.
-But it also concluded that, when a decision is taken on setting a date for digital radio switchover, it will be the following criteria and not the aspirational timetable which takes precedence:
+The Action Plan stated that a decision on setting a date for digital radio switchover will be made when the following criteria are met: